 WAHAHAHAHAHAHWAHAHAHAHAHAHWAHAHAHAHAHAHWAHAHAHAHAHAH!!!

+Sorry… tension breaker, had to do it before I had an aneurysm.
 Having Claire Lawton at an Artist mixer is like putting Ted Kaczynski in charge of a creative writing class.

-No good will come of it, this I can assure you.
 Other than the fact that she writes as good as she handles valid criticism, this blonde elitist represents the pinnacle of what true journalism isn’t- inaccurate and biased reporting, outright fabrication of stories, and a callous disregard for the Community where her employer conducts business.

 With it’s lack of quality reporting about the culture of Phoenix, New Times has done almost as much damage to the Arts community as some of the Artists themselves, save for the fact that unlike the Phoenix creative community, NT has a no holds barred bully pulpit.

 And yet, as I’ve noted in previous writings, Claire herself is the very model of cowardice.
 This was proven to me yet again, as she raced past with her phalanx of hangers-on, as I tried to address a simple question.
-Specifically; “Why are you such a coward in relation to addressing valid criticism?
+Specifically; “Why are you such a coward in relation to addressing valid criticism?”

+I now have my answer.
 She’s not a coward… she’s a professional speed walker.

 5) I’m sorry, am I boring you?